 However, in many cases, financial relief is available for these innocent victims in the form of a personal injury claim.
 If the deliberate or negligent actions of another person caused a serious accident, call a personal injury lawyer in Allegheny County to discuss your options to recover compensation.

 Call Berger and Green today at 412-661-1400.

 Types of Personal Injury Cases

-There are many types of personal injuries that can stem from almost any type of accident, but the most common we handle include:
+There are many types of personal injuries that can stem from almost any kind of accident, but the most common we handle include:

-Whether you suffered your injury while driving in your own car, riding a motorcycle or bicycle, or walking on the side of the road, if another driver caused your accident, you deserve compensation.
+Whether you suffered your injury while driving in your own car, riding a motorcycle or bicycle, or walking on the side of the road, if another driver caused your car accident, you deserve compensation.
 Contact one of our car accident lawyers to help you recover the damages you are entitled to.